 - by selecting Unsubscribe, located near the bottom of the briefing email

 - login to your account at https://cortana.office.com/briefing and click the Unsubscribe button

 You can review the Microsoft documentation for more information on the briefing email.
 This document discusses the version of the email you will receive (based on whether you use Outlook or alternative email apps) and has a link to an FAQ section.
+You can also review the Privacy Statement from Microsoft on the briefing email.
 If you unsubscribe from the briefing email and later change your mind, please contact the Office 365 support team to have it re-enabled.

 Feel free to reach out to the Office 365 support team with any questions about the briefing email or Microsoft 365 Services.
 They can be reached via email at firstname.lastname@example.org.